About this book

 The mother-daughter relationship that lies at the heart of this haunting novel is both timeless and complex, and the two strong, rebellious women are more alike than they care to admit.
 One has succumbed to the demands of a sexist age with resentment, while the other struggles to break away.
 In the end, Sheila defies her mother by pursuing a romance with Nels, a handsome local carpenter.
 But when she becomes pregnant, she turns to her father for help, with devastating results.

-Mary Razzell is the author of several young adult novels, including Night Fires, Salmonberry Wine, nominated for the Sheila Egoff and Geoffrey Bilson awards, White Wave, also nominated for the Sheila Egoff, and the Runaway at Sea.
+Mary Razzell is the author of several young-adult novels, including Salmonberry Wine, nominated for the Sheila A. Egoff Children’s Literature Prize, and White Wave, nominated for the Geoffrey Bilson Award for Historical Fiction for Young People.
 Snow Apples, her first novel, was nominated for a Governor General's Award when it was first published in 1984.
-A nurse by training, Mary now divides her time between Vancouver and British Columbia's Sunshine Coast.
+A nurse by training, Mary lives Vancouver, British Columbia, where she continues to write YA novels.